"Good coaching can make all the difference in your success." Rich Huttner

-If you're a key executive or CEO, having a knowledgeable sounding board, someone you respect and trust, can make all the difference in your achievements.
-A good coach will enable you to better solve problems, come up with new ideas, and exceed growth targets.
-In short, you and your business or organization will be more successful.
+If you're budding entrepreneur, manager, subject matter expert, or C-Suite executive, having a knowledgeable sounding board, someone who asks the right questions, provides valuable information, and is genuinely interested in you can make all the difference in your accomplishments.
+A good coach will enable you to better solve problems, build your confidence, and be a lot happier at work.
+In short, you will achieve greater personal and professional success.

-My qualifications: Head of high-performing businesses at American Express and Time Warner and past owner/CEO of several successful small companies.
-I’m a graduate of Yale and the Stanford Business School and a Certified Master Coach.
+My qualifications: Head of high-performing businesses at AMEX and Time Warner, past owner of several successful small companies.
+I’m a Yale BA and Stanford MBA and hold the ACC designation from the International Coaching Federation.

 What I do and who I am

 Coaching is all about helping people.
-Building upon a client's strengths, interests, and abilities, I help senior leaders formulate and execute their own action plans for personal and professional success.
+Building upon a client's strengths and interests.
+I help my coachees formulate and execute their own action plans for personal and professional success.

-I work by building trust with my clients, maintaining strict confidentiality, and asking knowledgeable questions.
-They have a dedicated coach who truly listens to them and can help them find their own correct path.
-Most important, I help my clients develop action plans that exceed expectations.
-Not only do their businesses perform better, they derive more satisfaction from their jobs.
+I am a dedicated coach who truly listens to my clients, helping them find their own correct paths.
+I help my clients develop action plans that produce outstanding results and help them derive more satisfaction from their work.

-Lastly, I've taught organizational behavior in Northeastern’s MBA program and am the author of The Universal Management Principle Workbook – How to Manage Your Team Better.
-My MBA is from Stanford Graduate School of Business.
+I've also taught organizational behavior in Northeastern’s MBA program and am the author of The Universal Management Principle Workbook – How to Manage Your Team Better.

 EXAMPLES